Alex21c/GeeksterM4AssignmentDynamic-Chart-with-Real-Time-Data/README.md

 ![](thumbnail.png)
 <!-- ![](mvcDiagram.png) -->

-# 1. How to set up the development environment on yoururs local machine
+# 1. How to set up the development environment on yours local machine
 ## 1.1 Installation (npm will automatically downlaod and install the required dependencies from package.json)
 ```bash
 git clone https://github.com/Alex21c/GeeksterM4AssignmentDynamic-Chart-with-Real-Time-Data.git